nasa/cumulus-orca/shared_libraries/API.md

 **Arguments**:

 - `job_id` - The unique identifier used for tracking requests.
+- `collection_id` - The id of the collection containing the collection.
 - `granule_id` - The id of the granule being restored.
 - `archive_destination` - The S3 bucket destination of where the data is archived.
 - `files` - A List of Dicts with the following keys: